imomaliev/blogging/dev-to/Creating-vite-vue-ts-template/14-Setup-jest/README.md

 ### Fix `error TS7016: Could not find a declaration file for module '@vue/test-utils'`

-1. If running tests causes this
+1. If running tests causes this.

     ```console
     $ npm run test